erikpukinskis/confgen/README.md

 ### Might happen

+- Adding a system notification when commands have finished
+- PM2 preset
 - Making room for other "ecosystems".
 E.g. maybe there's a separate Webpack ecosystem preset like:
   `npx cofgen webpack node`.
 - While `confgen` doesn't currently bootstrap a working app, it might be close.
 Maybe in the future running `npx confgen vite react devServer` could fully bootstrap a runnable app.